 Building a mindfulness practice takes effort.
 It’s a bit like going to the gym, or going for a walk or a run.
 We often really resist going, but we’re usually glad we did.

-Pick up your free ebook, 30 Ways to Mindfulness, here, and get practising!
+Pick up your free ebook, 30 Ways to Mindfulness, here, and get your mindfulness practice kickstarted.

 Want more guidance and support?
 I’m going to be running a 5 day challenge from 17th-21st June to help you kick-start or re-invigorate your mindfulness practice.

 I’ll also be doing a FB Live on the Life-Resourceful FB page at 7pm BST on 13th June.
 Put it in your diary now.

 Watch out for an email about the challenge if you’ve already signed up for the ebook.